-All entries will be screened by a panel of readers who will select their twelve favorite stories and then forward their picks to the contest judge, Sara Gruen (author of Water For Elephants).
+All entries will be screened by a panel of readers who will select their twelve favorite stories and then forward their picks to the contest judge (To Be Announced).
 All decisions are final and may not be contested or appealed.
-After reviewing each of the entries, the judge will notify the Writers’ Police Academy of the winner’s name.
+After reviewing each of the entries, the judge will notify the Writers’ Police Academy of the winner’s name and story.
 While the winner will be announced at the WPA banquet, the winner need not be present to win.
 The contest is open to everyone, not just WPA attendees.

-The contest winner will receive the prestigious Golden Donut Award.
+The contest winner receives the prestigious Golden Donut Award.

 Please read carefully!

 All submissions MUST be submitted electronically via email to firstname.lastname@example.org.
 Write Golden Donut 2015 in the subject line.

 Click the link below to complete the entry registration form and follow the posted instructions.
 Entry fee details are there as well.

 Please include your story within the body of the email.
 Attachments will not be opened.

 Additionally, a twenty-five dollar ($25) entry fee must be submitted via Paypal BEFORE the entry is emailed.